 A: Yes.
 Please provide up to three faculty members you would be interested in working with during the program.

 - Neither program can guarantee the availability of selected faculty.
 However, identifying faculty will help the selection committee at each institution get a fuller idea of your research interest.
 If you are selected, they will then try to match you with the appropriate faculty and/or graduate student mentor.

 - At UC Berkeley, extensive information regarding faculty research and interests can be found on the UC Berkeley website.
 You may also search by academic department and program of interest here, or by faculty expertise here.

-Q: How many applications do I need to fill in to maximize my chances of being considered by either Columbia or Berkeley?
+Q: How many applications do I need to complete to maximize my chances of being considered for a C3 fellowship?

 - Columbia is also a member of the Leadership Alliance, which provides yet another stream of funding to participate in the Columbia summer program, as well as to more than 30 other research universities.
 Please apply to the Leadership Alliance separately.

 Q: What if my field of interest is not part of the ones funded by Mellon?

-A: If you are interested in conducting research at Berkeley or Columbia in a field different than those funded by C3 (listed here), you can still apply to both programs and be eligible for funding by each institution-specific program.
+A: If you are interested in conducting research at UC Berkeley or Columbia University in a field different than those funded by C3 (listed here), you can still apply to either or both programs and be eligible for in-house funding.

 - Selected participants generally receive the same benefits and participate in all activities, regardless of the funding stream.

-If you have any additional question, please do not hesitate to contact the program director at each host institution (contact info provided above).
+If you have any additional questions, please do not hesitate to contact the program director at each host institution.
 You may also contact the undergraduate research office at your home institution.